* North Sea's Forties pipeline shut after cracks found

 * Forties can carry 450,000 bpd of crude oil

-SINGAPORE, Dec 12 (Reuters) - Brent oil prices jumped by 1 percent on Tuesday to their highest since mid-2015, after the shutdown of the Forties North Sea pipeline knocked out significant supply from a market already tightening due to OPEC-led production cuts.
+SINGAPORE, Dec 12 (Reuters) - Brent crude oil prices were near 2015 highs on Tuesday after the unplanned closure of a major North Sea pipeline for repairs, knocking out significant supplies from a market that was already tightening due to OPEC-led production cuts.

-Brent crude futures, the international benchmark for oil prices, were at $65.32 a barrel at 0748 GMT, up 63 cents, or 1 percent, from their last close.
-The contract hit a high of $65.70 a barrel earlier in the day.
+Brent crude futures, the international benchmark for oil prices, were at $64.73 a barrel at 0105 GMT, up 4 cents from their last close.

-U.S. West Texas Intermediate (WTI) crude futures were at $58.38 a barrel, up 39 cents, or 0.7 percent, from their last settlement.
+U.S. West Texas Intermediate (WTI) crude futures were at $57.98 a barrel, close to their last settlement.

 Britain's Forties oil pipeline, the country's largest at a capacity of 450,000 barrels per day (bpd), shut down on Monday after cracks were revealed.